2 Introduction

 Taking a project-based approach to organizing your work makes it easier to share and solicit feedback from others, as things tend to be self-contained.
 Try to keep only 1 working instance of material, and use some form of version control to facilitate this (see recommendations in the paper (Wilson et al. 2017) linked above).

 Project management tools in Github are a good way to record and document questions on analyses, particularly if you’re working in R and/or with analytic datasets that can be posted publicly.
 Use ‘Issues’ on github repositories for project-related tasks and problems.
 Unfortunately, that doesn’t work for us in many cases due to data privacy/DUA issues with publicly posting patient-level data.
 Alternatively, make use of a Dropbox (or Teams/Sharepoint) for each project to record this history, much like you would a lab notebook.
+Ideally, use the CVmedLab Dropbox folder for your project, and keep current versions of your documents there, as well as final versions of submitted materials.

 2.4.1 Code